decentraland/explorer-website/README.md

 `npm run start`

 You must test that the application works both in http://localhost:3000 and in http://localhost:3000/cdn/packages/website/index.html since it provides a CDN-like environment.

+## How to test with local Kernel

+1. Edit `.env.development` to point the `KERNEL_PATH` env var to your local kernel forlder
+2. Run `npm run start:linked`